flint-lang/flintc/README.md

 - `assert` (`use Core.assert`) for the `assert` function
 - `filesystem` (`use Core.filesystem`) for the `read_file`, `read_lines`, `file_exists`, `write_file`, `append_file` and `is_filr` functions
 - `env` (`use Core.env`) for the `get_env` and `set_env` functions
-- enhanced for loops: `for (index, element) in iterable:` with direct index and element unpacking (and not using them through `_`) or `for pair in iterable:` where the pair is a tuple of the index and element
-- accessing strings as if they were arrays with `string[idx]` which returns an `u8`

 ## What's not working